mdsimon2/RPi-CamillaDSP/README.md

 - [SHD Studio](https://www.minidsp.com/products/streaming-hd-series/shd-studio) - $900, AES / SPDIF / TOSLINK / USB / streamer input, SPDIF / AES / USB output, 96 kHz
 - [SHD](https://www.minidsp.com/products/streaming-hd-series/shd) - $1250, AES / SPDIF / TOSLINK / USB / streamer / analog input, SPDIF / AES / USB output, 96 kHz

-All of these devices can do IR volume control, although not all have displays for volume / input identification.
+These devices can do IR volume control, although not all have displays for volume / input identification.

-2x4HD and Flex can be upgraded with Dirac but sample rate will change from 96 kHz to 48 kHz.
+2x4HD and Flex can be upgraded to Dirac versions but sample rate will change from 96 kHz to 48 kHz.

-In order to use USB output of devices like 2x4HD, Flex and SHD you need to set them as the CamillaDSP capture device.
+In order to use USB output of devices like 2x4HD, Flex and SHD they need to be set as capture device in CamillaDSP.
 Unfortunately this ties up the USB input and makes it unusable.
 Still, this is a good approach to add extra input functionality to basic USB DACs like the MOTU M4 or Topping DM7 which only have USB input.

-If you have a constant sample rate digital source the following devices work well.
+For constant sample rate digital source the following devices work well.
 Compared to other solutions like the HiFiBerry Digi+ I/O they handle signal interruptions gracefully.
 These devices are used in a similar way to the miniDSPs with USB outputs, the device is set as the CamillaDSP capture device.
-Note, that although the S2 digi also has a TOSLINK output, I don't recommend using I've experienced audible dropouts when using it as an output.
+Note, that although the S2 digi also has a TOSLINK output, it is not recommended due to audible dropouts.

 - [hifime S2 digi (SA9227)](https://hifimediy.com/product/s2-digi/) - $40, TOSLINK input, USB output, sample rates up to 192 kHz
 - [hifime UR23](https://hifimediy.com/product/hifime-ur23-spdif-optical-to-usb-converter/) - $25, TOSLINK input, USB output, does NOT work with RPi5, sample rates up to 96 kHz

 ### chunksize / target_level

-CamillaDSP V1 used a buffer size of 2 x chunk size, CamillaDSP V2 uses a buffer size of 4 x chunksize.
-In previous versions of this tutorial I used rather long chunksize (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096), but this resulted in rather long latency.
-After some experimentation, I've found much lower chunksizes can be used.
-The configurations in this repository all use the following chunksize depending on play back sample rate.
+CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 uses a buffer size of 4 x chunksize.
+In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096), but this resulted in long latency.
+After some experimentation, it was found that much lower chunksizes are stable.
+The configurations in this repository all use the following chunksize depending on playback sample rate.

 - 44.1 / 48 kHz: 64
 - 88.2 / 96 kHz: 128